http4k/http4k/src/docs/blog/meet_http4k/index.md

 val app = { request: Request -> Response(OK).body(request.body) }
 val server = app.asServer(SunHttp(8000)).start()
 ```
-The `Request` and `Response` objects in there are immutable data classes/POKOs, so testing the app requires absolutely no extra infrastructure - just call the function, so is as easy as:
+The `Request` and `Response` objects in there are immutable data classes/POKOs, so testing the app requires absolutely no extra infrastructure - just call the function, it's as easy as:
 ```kotlin
 class AppTest {
     @Test